snackCake/docs/Getting-Started.md

 ## <a name="wiki-prerequisites"></a> Prerequisites

-- First, you'll need the Java 6 SDK, which you can find [on Oracle's official Java site](http://www.oracle.com/technetwork/java/javasebusiness/downloads/java-archive-downloads-javase6-419409.html#jdk-6u32-oth-JPR)
+- First, you'll need the Java 6 or Java 7 SDK, which you can find [on Oracle's official Java site](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

+> If you don't explicitly require Java 6, we recommend utilizing Java 7.

 - You will also need the latest version of Maven, which you can get [on the official Apache Maven site](http://maven.apache.org/download.html)

 ## <a name="wiki-eclipse"></a> IDE Setup